 Both terms and conditions are important aspects of a real estate home transaction.
 A term outlines the way in which a buyer and seller will cooperate while moving towards the sale.
 For example, how many walkthroughs will be allowed prior to the possession date of the property or a repair that must be completed prior to possession.
 If the seller fails to comply with a term, their sale will still go through but the buyer could attempt to get financial compensation.

+Conditions differ from terms because they are stipulations that if not met will collapse the deal.
 A buyer can collapse the deal based on any of their conditions, however the seller could ask for documentation proving that the buyer cannot actually meet that condition (example: did not obtain financing).
 It is very rare that sellers ask for this or would pursue legal action against the buyer on this basis, but it is important to know the potential consequences.

 In a very hot seller’s market, it is common for sellers to receive unconditional offers as a buyer’s attempt to make the deal firm immediately and therefore making their offer more appealing than the competition.
 This can be a risky move for buyers but can sometimes become necessary to have an offer accepted depending on the state of the current market.
-Check out on blogs on ‘Tips for Buyers when Negotiating in a Hot Seller’s Market’ or ‘Tips for Sellers when Negotiating in a Hot Seller’s Market’
+Check out on blogs on ‘Tips for Buyers when Negotiating in a Hot Seller’s Market’ or ‘Tips for Sellers when Negotiating in a Hot Seller’s Market’.

 Managing Conditions